slynrick/segqnas/README.md

 The folder `12_7` has the Tensorflow files for the best network in the evolution; in this case, is the individual number `7` found in generation `12`.
-The folder `csv_data` has csv files with training information of the individuals (loss and accuracy for the best individuals in some generations).
+The folder `csv_data` has csv files with training information of the individuals (loss and mean iou for the best individuals in some generations).
 Both of
     these directories are not used in later steps, they are just information that one might want to inspect.

 The file `data_QNAS.pkl` keeps all the evolution data (chromosomes, fitness values, number of evaluations,